 - (iv) Limited dispensation for non-UK terms and conditions on short-term contracts where: - 1.
 A Long Term Repair and Maintenance Agreement is in place; and - 2.
 It is proposed to engage one or more non-UK contractor(s) to perform contract(s) that would otherwise fall within the scope of that Agreement; and - 3.
 The non-UK contractor(s) propose to post employees from overseas to the UK on their normal (non-UK) terms and conditions of employment; and - 4.
 The contract(s) in question is/are of only short-term duration; and - 5.
 The Long Term Repair and Maintenance Agreement does not already include a specific exemption covering circumstances of this sort.
-An application may be made in advance to the NJC for a dispensation from the application of NAECI and Long Term Repair and Maintenance Agreement terms and conditions to the employer(s), employees and contract(s) concerned, without otherwise affecting the ongoing status, application or validity of the NAECI or the Long Term Repair and Maintenance Agreement on the site. - (c) Major Events where a Long Term Repair and Maintenance Agreement is in place Where a Long Term Repair and Maintenance Agreement under the NAECI exists on an operating plant, the terms and conditions for a Major Event may either be an operating plant, the terms and conditions for a Major Event may either be incorporated within that Agreement or regulated separately under a Major Event Agreement.
-The fullest prior consultation will take place between signatory employer and trades union representatives.

-(d) Major Events on other sites
+An application may be made in advance to the NJC for a dispensation from the application of NAECI and Long Term Repair and Maintenance Agreement terms and conditions to the employer(s), employees and contract(s) concerned, without otherwise affecting the ongoing status, application or validity of the NAECI or the Long Term Repair and Maintenance Agreement on the site. - (c) Major Events where a Long Term Repair and Maintenance Agreement is in place Where a Long Term Repair and Maintenance Agreement under the NAECI exists on an operating plant, the terms and conditions for a Major Event may either be incorporated within that Agreement or regulated separately under a Major Event Agreement.
+The fullest prior consultation will take place between signatory employer and trades union representatives. - (d) Major Events on other sites